-Why Can't I Improve My Second Language Proficiency?
+Why Can't I Improve My Thai Language Proficiency?

 Problems in Improving Second Language Proficiency

 Most individuals usually have an extremely hard time improving their second language proficiency.
 Whether it be from a beginning to an intermediate or intermediate to advanced level, most people find it very difficult to make the jump and be more proficient in listening and speaking and/or reading and writing.

 Since studying Thai and living in Thailand from 2003, I have not progressed much beyond the intermediate stage of listening and speaking.
 It has been even worse for reading and writing in which I have stagnated at the beginning level.

 Why, then, can't I improve my second language proficiency in Thai?
 After pondering this question, I have determined that it is a combination of motivational, cultural, and environmental factors which I will examine in this article.

 Reasons for Not Being Able to Improve My Second Language Proficiency

 Based on my experiences of formally studying Thai for two years and having lived in Thailand since 2003, I have concluded that my Thai language proficiency in all four skills has stagnated for the following reasons: one, lack of motivation; two, unwillingness to accept Thai-ness or Thaification; three, unwillingness to correct badly learned language habits; four, comprehension and language responses which aren't reflexive; and five, being in the incorrect immersion environment.

 1. Lack of Motivation